linagora/openpaas-gatling/README.md

  > gatling:testOnly SCENARIO_FQDN
 ```

-For example: this scenario create users that then read their profile.
+For example: this scenario to search and open a calendar event.
 To run it:

 ```
 $ sbt
-> gatling:testOnly com.linagora.openpaas.gatling.ProvisioningScenario
+> gatling:testOnly com.linagora.openpaas.gatling.calendar.SearchEventsScenario
 ```